agoddard/dockulator/README.md

 I found running `brew uninstall go && brew install go --cross-compile-common` worked well.
 Then simply run `make linux` for linux binaries and `make` for local binaries.

-####user hits web server
-####user enters a calculation
-####calculation is stored in mongo as follows:

-####docker middleware polls redis for calculations with no answer
-####docker middleware receives a calculation, spins up random docker OS/language combination
-MVP - use shell-out and then switch to HTTP/API later
-####docker receives request for OS/language, runs request, responds via HTTP PUT to ?
-    PUT data-->Mongo unique ID, request ID, metadata, calculation response

 ## Calculator APIs

 Each calculator must adhere to the same API.